clarkt3/llm-prompts/README.md

     # 2nd Tier:  Models are trained further on RLHF (Reinforcement Learning w/ Human Feedback)

-    # 3rd Tier: In-Context Training
+    # 3rd Tier: In-Context Training (in-context learning)

-        # a prompt engineer does this
+        # a prompt engineer trains the model by giving it information in the context of your prompt

+        # there are three sub-techniques:

+            # 1. Zero-Short Prompting
+            # 2. One-Shot Prompting
+            # 3. Few-ShotPrompting

 ```